Province of Canada: Seat of government

-The location of the capital city of the Province of Canada and of its bureaucracy changed six times in its 26-year history, because its elected politicians could not agree on a permanent seat of government.
-The first capital was in Kingston (1841–1844).
-The seat of government and the bureaucracy moved to Montreal (1844–1849) until rioters, spurred by a series of incendiary articles published in The Gazette, protested against the Rebellion Losses Bill and burned down Montreal's parliament buildings.
+The location of the seat of government of the Province of Canada changed six times in its 26-year history, because its elected representatives could not agree on a permanent seat of government.
+The first seat of government was determined by the British Governor General, Lord Sydenham, who decided that it would be in Kingston (1841–1843).
+The seat of government moved to Montreal (1844–1849) until rioters protested against the Rebellion Losses Bill and burned down Montreal's parliament buildings.
 It then moved to Toronto (1849–1851).
 It moved to Quebec City from 1851 to 1855, then returned to Toronto from 1855 to 1859 before returning to Quebec City from 1859 to 1865.

 In 1857, Queen Victoria was asked to select a permanent seat of government.
 Her decision to make Ottawa as the permanent capital of the Province of Canada was announced in February 1858.
-The government subsequently initiated construction of Canada's first parliament buildings, on Parliament Hill.
-The first stage of this construction was completed in 1865, just in time to host the final session of the last parliament of the Province of Canada before Confederation in 1867.
+The recommendation was not immediately accepted, leading to the fall and return of the Macdonald-Cartier government in the Double Shuffle in August 1858.
+The choice of Ottawa was implemented the following year by a close vote in the Legislative Assembly.
+The government subsequently initiated construction of the parliament buildings on Parliament Hill in Ottawa.
+The first stage of this construction was completed in 1865.
+The final session of the last Parliament of the Province of Canada was held in the new buildings in 1866.
+After Confederation in 1867, the buildings housed the Parliament of Canada.